 The History Museum

 Kids can get a hands-on look at local history at The History Museum’s Kidsfirst Children’s Museum.
-Exhibits don’t get more interactive than Pierre Navarre’s Cabin, named for the first European to permanently settle the St. Joseph River Valley.
-It’s complete with a child-sized dining table, chair, bed and other hands-on household items.
-Kids can step back in history in the adjacent school house and “navigate” the St. Joseph River in a life-size birch bark canoe.
+It’s complete with a child-sized dining table, chair, bed and other hands-on household items from the period of European settlement in the area.
+Kids can step back in history here with a glimpse of what life was like when South Bend was just a lightly settled trading post on the St. Joseph River.

 The Kitchen BMX Skatepark